Redshift Evolution of the Electron Density in the ISM at $z\sim 0-9$ Uncovered with JWST/NIRSpec Spectra and Line-Spread Function Determinations: Summary

 We present electron densities of singly-ionized regions $n_{\rm e}$(\oii) in the inter-stellar medium (ISM) of star-formation main-sequence galaxies at $z=4$--9 observed by JWST/NIRSpec ERO, GLASS, and CEERS programs.
 Deriving line-spread functions of the NIRSpec instrument from in-flight calibration data, we securely measure [\oii]$\lambda$3726/[\oii]$\lambda$3729 ratios of 14 galaxies at $z=4.02$--8.68.
 We find that the 14 galaxies have $n_{\rm e}\gtrsim300$ cm$^{-3}$ significantly higher than those of low-$z$ galaxies at a given stellar mass, star-formation rate (SFR), and specific SFR (Figure \ref{fig:nep}).
 We also identify an increase in typical $n_{\rm e}$ values from $z=0$ to $z=1$--3 and $z=4$--9, which is approximated by $n_{\rm e}\propto(1+z)^{p}$ with $p\sim1$--2 (Figure \ref{fig:nez}).
 Although it is not obvious that the ISM property of $n_{\rm e}$ is influenced by global galaxy properties, the $p\sim1$--2 evolutionary relation can be explained by a combination of the compact morphology and the reduction of $n_{\rm e}$ due to high electron temperatures of high-$z$ metal-poor nebulae. \\

 We thank M. Oguri for providing his lens models.
 We also thank H. Yajima and H. Fukushima for having useful discussions.
 We are grateful to staff of the James Webb Space Telescope Help Desk for letting us know useful information.
-This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
-The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
-These observations are associated with programs 1125, 2736, 1324, and 1345.
+This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope. \tcra{Some of the data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
+The specific observations analyzed can be accessed via \dataset[10.17909/qfxm-y747]{https://doi.org/10.17909/qfxm-y747}.} These observations are associated with programs 1125, 2736, 1324, and 1345.
 The authors acknowledge the ERO, GLASS, and CEERS teams led by Klaus M. Pontoppidan, Tommaso Treu, and Steven L. Finkelstein, respectively, for developing their observing programs with a zero-exclusive-access period.
 This work is based on observations taken by the CANDELS Multi-Cycle Treasury Program with the NASA/ESA HST, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.
 This work was supported by the joint research program of the Institute for Cosmic Ray Research (ICRR), University of Tokyo.
 Y.I., K.N., and Y.H. are supported by JSPS KAKENHI Grant Nos.
 21J20785, 20K22373, and 21K13953, respectively.
 This paper is supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, as well as the joint research program of the Institute of Cosmic Ray Research (ICRR), the University of Tokyo.
 This work is supported by KAKENHI (19H00697, 20H00180, and 21H04467) Grant-in-Aid for Scientific Research (A) through the Japan Society for the Promotion of Science.
-This research was supported by a grant from the Hayakawa Satio Fund awarded by the Astronomical Society of Japan. \software{astropy \citep{Astropy2013,Astropy2018}, PyNeb \citep{Luridiana2015}, prospector \citep{Johnson2021}, glafic \citep{Oguri2010}, Source Extractor \citep{Stefanon2017}}
+This research was supported by a grant from the Hayakawa Satio Fund awarded by the Astronomical Society of Japan. \software{astropy \citep{Astropy2013,Astropy2018}, PyNeb \citep{Luridiana2015}, prospector \citep{Johnson2021}, glafic \citep{Oguri2010}, Source Extractor \citep{Bertin1996}}